To Shake the Sleeping Self 3/7/2021

 That's what haunts me.

 I don't know how I would act in Upham's circumstances.
-If I'm being honest, if I strip away all the false heroicism, I suspect it wouldn't be pretty.
-I'm not a hero and probably wouldn't be.
-I could much more easily be a coward.
-Just saying that - like most candid admissions about myself - makes me wince, but it's the truth.
+If I'm being honest, if I strip away all the false heroicism, I suspect I wouldn't have been a hero.
+I could much more easily have seen myself frozen, unable to act, horrified by everything around me.

 Postcard: Yellowstone 11/17/2020